CosimoQuiche/tc-media-archive/general/Healing_Touch.md

 </details>

 Valerie Blaylock's Healing Touch locks the patient's vitals at their current value, essentially making the patient unable to improve or worsen.
-This means the [Antibiotic Gel](tools/Antibiotic_Gel.md) and [Stabilizer](tools/Syringe.md) will have no effect during the duration of her Healing Touch.
+This means the [Antibiotic Gel](tools/Antibiotic_Gel.md) and [Stabilizer](tools/Syringe.md) will have no effect on the vitals during the duration of her Healing Touch.
 The only way to influence the vitals during this period is for the patient to enter [Cardiac Arrest](../diseases/general/Cardiac_Arrest.md), or to switch patients.
 At the end of her Healing Touch, vitals will increase by 10.

 ### <a id="Other"></a>Other